-Miss Talbot, Mrs Pile and Miss Burns.
+Miss Thain and Miss Travis.

 It doesn’t seem that long ago that your children started in reception and here they are embarking on their final year at Stockbridge Village Primary.
 Year Six is a challenging year; the best way to describe it is like a roller coaster ride!